tinacms/tina.io/content/guides/general/inline-blocks/override-styles.md

 This class and its grid styles have already been set up in `styles/features.css`, so if you refresh you should see the new grid layout.

 ![photo of features list with grid?]()

-You also may have noticed the new `direction` prop being passed.
-This controls whether the add block buttons render on the top / bottom or left / right.
-It also sets a direction for the [drag context](https://github.com/atlassian/react-beautiful-dnd#api-%EF%B8%8F).

 ## Same solve, but with styled-components